Lithuanian book smugglers: Remembrance

 The book smugglers were an important part of the Lithuanian National Revival.
 After the dissolution of the Soviet Union, book smugglers were honored in Lithuania with museums, monuments, and street names.
 A statue dedicated to "The Unknown Book Smuggler" stands in Kaunas.
-Special relationship of Lithuanians and the book is still seen in the highly popular Vilnius Book Fair.
-It is also important to remember that Lithuanian book smugglers helped shape the future.
-They stood tall for their country and is now honored in many places still.
+The special relationship between Lithuanians and books is still seen in the highly popular Vilnius Book Fair.
+Lithuanian book smugglers helped shape the future.
+They stood tall for their country and are still honored in many places now.

 Book smuggler Jurgis Bielinis, who created a secret distribution network for banned Lithuanian books, was born on 16 March 1846, and this date is commemorated in Lithuania as the Day of the Book Smugglers (Knygnešio diena).

 In 1988, the Lithuanian Knygnešiai Association was established at the Lithuanian Culture Foundation.
-Among its goals was to collect information about all Lithuanian book smugglers and printers.
+Among its goals were to collect information about all Lithuanian book smugglers and printers.
 As of 2017, four volumes titled Knygnešys were printed.
-In 1997, the "Book Smugglers' Wall" was unveiled at the Vytautas the Great War Museum. and in 1998 a book Šimtas knygnešių.
+In 1997, the "Book Smugglers' Wall" was unveiled at the Vytautas the Great War Museum. and in 1998, the book Šimtas knygnešių.
 Knygnešių sienelės vardai ("One Hundred Books Smugglers.
 Names on the Book Smugglers' Wall") was published.

-During 1959–2000 there was a magazine named Knygnešys which provided information about (modern) books and book publishers.
+During 1959–2000, there was a magazine named Knygnešys which provided information about (modern) books and book publishers.

-In 2018 London Book Fair the tactics of Knygnešiai was used to distribute books of the Lithuanian authors and spread the information about the Lithuanian pavilion.
+At the 2018 London Book Fair, the tactics of Knygnešiai was used to distribute books of the Lithuanian authors and spread the information about the Lithuanian pavilion.